 All buildings must include water efficiency measures and seek to achieve water neutrality.
-All homes must include water saving measures and, as a minimum, meet the Building Regulations optional tighter water standard of 110 litres per person per day, the Government's Environment Improvement Plan (Water Efficiency Roadmap) standard of 100 litres per person per day.
+All homes must include water saving measures and, as a minimum, meet the Government's Environment Improvement Plan (Water Efficiency Roadmap) standard of 100 litres per person per day.
 Proposals should submit a water efficiency calculator report to demonstrate compliance, and developers are encouraged to demonstrate how they can go further utilising integrated water management and a fittings-based approach to minimise potable water use.
 Non-residential development proposals must demonstrate that water efficiency measures and water reuse have been incorporated in proposals.
 Where significant non-domestic water use is required, a Water Resources Assessment should be submitted with the planning application following consultation with the relevant water company to ascertain water availability and feasibility of the proposed scheme.